Rehcra001/Games/README.md

 # Games
-Learning to use git hub, C# and build a portfolio
+Learning to use git hub, C#.

+1:Sliding Puzzle
+2:Snakes and Ladders
+3:BlackJack